pip-services/pip-services-docs/content/en/toolkit/recipes/commandable_grpc/_index.md

 #### Configuration

 Our next step is to create a config file that contains information about our components and can be used by our container to find them.
-In this example, we don't specify the _config_path in the container but we use its default value ("./config/config.yml").
+In this example, we don't specify the _config_path variable in the container but we use its default value ("./config/config.yml").
 The code below shows the content of this file:

 {{< tabsection >}}
   Not available